pattyjula/Git-reference/docs/Pro_VE.md

 ``conda create --clone arcgispro-py3 --name myenv``

-# Creating virtual environment within Git Bash (not for ArcGIS)

-Run the below command to create a virt env.
+or create a non Arc environment

-`conda create --name myenv python=3.9`
+`conda create --name myenv python=3.x`

-After creating the virt env, then you can activate it.
+After creating the virt env, activate it and install Arc library.

-`source activate myenv`

-Finally conda or pip install additional libaries which will install dependencies.
+`conda install -c esri arcgis`

 ### Here are the steps to add files to be ignored by git